adithyadaine/AI-Model-Price-Comparison/README.md

-# AI Model Pricing Comparator V2
+# AI Model Pricing Comparator V3

 A modern, responsive web tool to compare the pricing and context windows of various Generative AI models.
-The application features a clean, dynamic interface and pulls all model data from a simple `models.csv` file for easy maintenance.
+The application features a clean, dynamic, and interactive interface that pulls all model data from a simple `models.csv` file for easy maintenance.

+## V3 Features: Interactivity & Persistence

+Version 3 transforms the comparator into a powerful, interactive, and shareable tool.

+*   **Shareable URLs:** Selections are now encoded directly into the URL.
+You can configure a specific comparison and share the link with colleagues, who will see the exact same view.
+*   **Persistent Selections:** The tool uses `localStorage` to remember your selections.
+If you refresh the page or close the tab, your previously compared models will be waiting for you when you return.
+*   **Interactive Table Sorting:** Instantly find the best model for your needs by clicking on any table header (Model Name, Price, Context Window) to sort the data.
+*   **Live Search Filter:** A search bar has been added to the selection panel, allowing you to instantly filter the list of models as you type.

-## V2 Features
+## Key Features

 ### Core Functionality